Llewellyn Ivor Price

 Llewellyn Ivor Price (October 9, 1905 – June 9, 1980) was one of the first Brazilian paleontologists.
 His work contributed not only to the development of Brazilian but also to global paleontology.
 He collected Staurikosaurus in 1936, the first dinosaur discovered in Brazil.

 Biography

 Price was born in Santa Maria on October 9, 1905.
 The son of American parents, he studied chemistry and graduated in zoology and geology in the United States.
 After being professor at Harvard he returned to Brazil.

-He died of a heart attack in Rio Grande do Sul on June 9, 1980 aged 79.
+He died of a heart attack in Rio de Janeiro on June 9, 1980, aged 74.

+The Paleontological Research Center "Llewellyn Ivor Price" established in Peirópolis in 1991, was named in honor of Price.